In case of serious emergency, call 9-1-1.

-When you check in at the reception desk, the triage nurse will ask you about your symptoms and medical history to determine the seriousness of your medical condition.
+Upon check-in at the reception desk, the triage nurse will ask the patients about symptoms and medical history to determine the seriousness of the medical condition.
 Triage is a process that helps determine which patients need to be seen sooner because of the severity of their condition.
-Patients are treated according to the seriousness of their condition, not their arrival time.
+Patients are treated according to the seriousness of their condition.
 Depending on your condition, you may be:

 - Taken immediately to an emergency room for examination and treatment.
 A doctor, physician assistant or advanced registered nurse practitioner will examine you and plan your care.